argonne-lcf/ALCF_Hands_on_HPC_Workshop/profilingDeepLearning/TensorFlow/tf_profiler/README.md

 ![kernel stats](kernel-stats.png)

 Again, this shows that the convolution operations are all the most dominant.
+Note that the first two operations here are XLA _compilation_ operations and 1-time costs.
+Unless you are running 1 iteration and then restarting, those turn out to be negligible in most cases.

 The tensorflow statistics shows similar info: